 This feature allows users to delete scans that have been saved on the device but haven’t been uploaded yet.
-Once scans have been uploaded, you can delete them on the Scans page of codeREADr.com.
+Once you upload the scans, you can delete them on the Scans page of codeREADr.com.

 By enabling this feature, every app user can edit their own data collection answers.
 Once uploaded, this data cannot be edited.

 Allow users to view other users’ scans

 This feature allows app users to see all scans from this service in real-time.
 If enabled, this will display all scans in the online History tab of the codeREADr app.
 This feature is useful for app-users who need to cross-reference scans made by other app users.
 By allowing other app users to see these scans, they can easily check the scan status with any device.